jbarratt/leancoffee/design.md

 # Lean Coffee Facilitator

+## Short term todo

+* build out functional test suite
+* add an env var so dev goes to deletable tables

+Primitive Auth:
+- before connecting to API, generate a uuid and shove it in localstorage
+- submit that in the headers with every request (X-CoffeeUser)

 ## High Level / UX Design

 Goals:

 * Allow anonymous contributors.
-(Organizers may need Google/FB/Twitter login.)
+(Organizers may eventually need Google/FB/Twitter login.)
 * Work great on mobile, laptop-free is nice
 * realtime all the things